Corporate Culture - Your Secret Weapon in Talent Management: How to Define and Enhance Yours

 Corporate culture.
 It’s like a magnetic force that pulls talent toward your organization.
 Is your pull strong or weak?
 In all seriousness, though, it’s a hot topic in the war for talent.
 Economists note that when the economy is thriving, employees have more bargaining power, which leads to more competition in the job market.
 Because of this, many companies must take a closer look at their culture as a primary way to attract and retain employees.

 Today, the culture of a company has a remarkably strong ability to improve talent attraction, employee engagement, and retention.
 The reverse is also true; a poor culture will have a strong negative impact.
-If your company’s culture is lackluster, ill-defined, or non-existent, read on.
-You’ll learn about the direct benefits of having an intentional company culture, and the most effective ways to build a positive one.
+45% of employees cite toxic work environments as the number one reason they quit.
+If your company's culture is lackluster, ill-defined, or non-existent, read on.
+You'll learn about the direct benefits of having an intentional company culture, and the most effective ways to build a positive one.

 Defining Your Culture